CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/AdvancedRules/Effects.md

 "Narrative Effects" can essentially be thought of as effects that do not change anything on a character sheet when added.

 For instance, a Disabling Characteristic doesn't change anything else on your sheet when added, though it could have a massive impact on how a character is played.
 A potion with a Healing doesn't have any mechanical effect until a player uses it within narrative.

 - [Disabling Characteristics](./src/CoreRules/CharacterCreationRules/DisablingCharacteristics.md)
 - [Healing](./src/CoreRules/AdvancedRules/Healing.md)
 - [Destiny Points](./src/CoreRules/GeneralRules/DestinyPoints.md)

 Narrative Effects covers a broad range of narratively significant effects.
-They are delibretly left open ended to be able to do anything, with the understanding that if an Effect can be describe by one of the other more specific Effect types, it should.
-For instance, if a Narrator was trying to give a monster natrual armor to represent it's thick hide, they should use the Defense Effect instead of a Narrative Effect.
+They are deliberately left open ended to be able to do anything, with the understanding that if an Effect can be describe by one of the other more specific Effect types, it should.
+For instance, if a Narrator was trying to give a monster natural armor to represent it's thick hide, they should use the Defense Effect instead of a Narrative Effect.

 ## Narrative Effect Examples